arryerhan/arryerhan/README.md

 I've been working on the sector for years then decided to swicth to software side.I started with HTML and CSS but have really found a passion for React Development.

 * 🌍  I'm based in the United States
-* 🧠  I'm learning Java Script and React and always open to learn more things about software
+* 🧠  I'm learning Java Script and React and always open to learn more about software

 ### Skills